un1dea/Tron-USDT-Payment-System/README.md

    ```
    Congratulations, your order has been created successfully—please complete your payment promptly.
    ```
-   You’ll receive back the assigned TRON address and order ID in the JSON body.

 3. **Monitor order status**
    - Orders automatically move to **PAID** or **EXPIRED**.